-WARNING: The contents of this page may be graphic.
+The contents of this page may be graphic.
 The following are actual letters we have received.
 Some names have been crossed out for privacy purposes, but otherwise the content has not been edited or censored in any way.
-If you would like to write us a letter, please send it to our webmaster.
-If you would like to remain anonymous, you may sign your letter with X's.
+If you would like to write us a letter, please contact us.
+If you would like to remain anonymous, you may sign your letter with X’s.

 First and foremost I want to express my sorrow for the paid your family has gone through.
 I have shared Chad’s story with my entire family, it hits close to home for us.

 My husband was a Marine for 18.5 years, last years stationed at MCAGCC 29 Palms, CA. He was deployed to the war over 6 times.
 Between Iraq & Afghanistan.
 After the last deployment he came back different.
 Violent, Depressed, scared, turning to alcohol, and eventually drugs.
 Within the first 4 months of being back I called his command – begging for help.
 I wrote emails, went face to face, anything I could think of.
 They literally laughed me out of the office.
 This was in 2005.
 About a year after many attempts to get my husband help, he turned his violence at me.
 Battered and scared, I called the police.
 He was arrested and spent 3 days in jail.
 When I called the police ( I knew the deputies) I told them the situation, that he was ill, and needed help desperately.
 They have a mental health division attached to the police dept, they told me he would be evaluated.
 He was.
 But… His unit still didn’t see it as everyone else did.
 They punished him.
 Finally in 2008, after getting my congresswoman, my parents, his parents, and a civilian doctor I was seeing involved – my husband (Mike) was diagnosed with PTSD.